Home / Blog / Nuxt Rendering Modes and Hybrid Rendering

 Most of the Nuxt apps that you see in the wild are server-side rendered.
 That means the HTML for the Vue application is rendered on the server and then the full page HTML is delivered (content and all) to the browser.

 That’s one of the big advantages of using Nuxt over a regular client side Vue.js app.
 However, most of these apps are also hydrated on the client side.
-We’ll talk about that more in just a moment (see Universal Rendering).
+We’ll talk about that more in just a moment (see the Universal Rendering section).

 Best for